 - More ash production

-Then there are brands that use a “base wood” like oak or alder and then add a mix of other woods like apple, cherry, or pecan flavor wood for example, or create their own blend mix or create custom flavors like “Gourmet”, “Signature”, and others.
+Then there are brands that use an “oak base” and then add a mix of other woods like apple, cherry, or pecan flavor, for example, or create their own blend mix or create custom flavors like “Gourmet,” “Signature,” and others.

-This brands are still making a 100 percent natural product just not as pure of a blend as the “manufacturing model A” described above.
-They are using a base and then adding other flavor wood for actual flavor.
+This brands are still making a 100 percent natural product just not as pure of a blend as the pellet “manufacturing model A” described above.
+They are using a base and then adding other woods for actual flavor.

 In some cases this method is a common and necessary practice.
 For example, cherry would burns fast, and is not a dense as other hardwoods, so in order to create a better pellet that burns consistently and longer an oak “base” is used.
 Again, this is not always a problem as long as no additives or chemicals are used.